Private Rentals: Avoid the Scams

 It has been known for a "guest" to book through usual procedures, but then sub-lets at a higher rate than they have paid, using false details.

-The most recent scam for owners, with the ever-growing recognition that scams do actually happen: is for the guest to claim they have been scammed and to "play" on the owner's goodwill in the hopes of a "cheap" (or maybe even free !) holiday.....
+With the ever-growing recognition that scams do actually happen: it has been known for the guest to claim they have been scammed and to "play" on the owner's goodwill in the hopes of a "cheap" (or maybe even free !) holiday.....

 Unfortunately some naive owners have also happily handed full pitch details out to a "potential guest" to try & prove that they are a genuine owner and in return - the "potential guest" has gone on to use these details to scam others...